-The protection of your personal data is important to me.
+The protection of your personal data is important to us.
 Therefore this website uses

 🔒 SSL-secured connections